 The SX300 is small and light, measuring only 50.95 x 30 x 4mm.
 It is applicable to many motherboards on the market that have an mSATA slot, including Acer TM8481G and MSI GT70.
 For more detailed information on compatible hardware, refer to the website of the relevant notebook manufacturer.

-Tom is a network analyst by day.
-He currently holds the CCNA & CCNP certifications.
+Tom is a network and computer hardware enthusiast.
 He has been reviewing hardware products around for various sites around the net since 1999.
 He has modded a few cases back in the day, such as cutting a side window or two.